Skip to main content

 Let’s dive deeper into the various aspects of how DNS contributes to its security.

-The Role of DNS in Email Security
+What Role Does DNS Play in Email Security?

 Phishing is a growing concern, and most scams are centered around email.
-With the number of reported phishing attacks in 2022 surpassing 500 million, marking a twofold increase compared to the reported attacks in 2021, it is crucial to leave no stone unturned when it comes to cybersecurity.
+With the number of reported phishing attacks in 2022 surpassing 500 million, marking a twofold increase compared to the reported attacks in 2021 , it is crucial to leave no stone unturned when it comes to cybersecurity.

 DNS is integral to email security as it serves as the repository for SPF, DKIM, and DMARC records.
 Collectively, these protocols help to authenticate the sender, ensure the integrity of email content, and provide a framework for enforcing security policies.
 By leveraging DNS for these purposes, organizations can reduce the likelihood of phishing, spoofing, and other email-based attacks.